j4asper/dmr.py/README.md

 ```

 ## Contributing:
 I would be more than happy if those who know how to make pull requests, contribute with code!

+## ToDo
+- [ ] Add from_json and to_json functions
+- [ ] Add documentation with all possible values
+- [ ] Scrape more parts of the DMR site to get even more data